 The affected animal is anemic, the gums, interior of the mouth and eyelids have lost the normal pink color and appear white.
 There may be small hemorrhages visible in the white portion of the eye.

-Fortunately all but the very acute forms of Warfarin poisoning are usually reversible.
 Treatment is aimed at replacing the factors in the blood that have been destroyed by the poison.
 In some cases blood transfusions are given.
 Vitamin K in large doses is always administered, and the animal is kept very quiet and away from any likely causes of injury.

 Extreme care should be taken when laying baits.
 Placing the baits on a shelf or under the house is not necessarily safe from an inquisitive kitten.
 Older cats are usually extremely fastidious but it seems even they may be tempted to try some of the newer preparations.